jd2rogers2/aws-learning-crud-mvp/docs/udemy-aws-course-notes.md

         - select OS, etc.
     - !! user data only runs on very first start, not on restart
 - security groups
-    - kind of like "roles"
-    - perimssions for instance(s)
+    - network perimssions for instance(s)
     - everything denied by default
     - can allow incoming IP, what port on instance is accessible
     - can allow another security group access (used for intra service connections)